yutinyang/L2GFormer/README.md

-# L2GFormer
+# LGLFormer
-The code of  L2GFormer
+The code of  LGLFormer